It's important that students at home continue their learning and development. It's crucial for their futures and broader development.

 Help with accessing services can be found below, including where to turn if you need further assistance.

-For parents of children with additional needs, we have created a section on this page below with resources to help your support your child during school closure.
+For parents of children with additional needs, you can download information below with resources to help you to support your child.

 You can check your student email by clicking here